lenh0205/AspSample/Features/docker/overview.md

 # use "FROM" to start from an existing template
 FROM ubuntu:20.04

+# use "RUN" to tells Docker that we want to run something on the image we just add above
-# use "RUN" to run a terminal command that installs dependencies into our image
+# -> this run a terminal command that installs dependencies into our image
 RUN apt-get install sl

 # do all kind of stuff, like set enviroment variables